springer-math/Mathematics-of-Epidemics-on-Networks/EoN/tests/readme.md

 ## Functional Tests

 Normal functional tests are written using nosetests package.
+To install:

+	pip install nose

-It allow many different way of running tests.
+Nose allow many different way of running tests.
 For e.g. test names specified may be file or module names, and may optionally indicate the test case to run by separating the module or file name from the test case name with a colon.

 Examples: